Do’s and Don’ts for WooCommerce Performance

 1. Get a reliable host

 Each time a visitor accesses your WooCommerce store, there are queries to your website’s database and several scripts are loaded.
 When there are many visitors this creates an unnecessary load on your database and results in slowing down your store.
 To overcome this you can set up caching.
-A cache is static HTML copies of your webpages that are served to visitors.
+A cache is a static HTML copy of your web pages that are served to visitors.
 The database is only queried when required and scripts are also only run when needed.
 This reduces the load on your server, resulting in a better user experience for your visitors.
-In WordPress caching can easily be set up via caching plugins.
+In WordPress, caching can easily be set up via caching plugins.
 It is also important to ensure your web host supports caching.
 Many managed WordPress hosts do not support caching.

 Images are a significant part of any WooCommerce store.
 Search engines are going to hate your store if you don’t use optimized images.
 Avoid resizing images via HTML and CSS.
 It is better to crop and resize images using image editing software before uploading them.
 Images should be a few kilobytes and their dimensions should be exactly for the area required.
 There are numerous ways to resize and reduce the size of images without losing quality.
 Many WordPress plugins are also available to help you optimize existing images for your WooCommerce store.